Tomires/thesis-masters/appendices.md

 | B[c] | Clicking a mouse button. | 0.2 |
 Excerpt of used operators.[1]

 a.
-Non-secretary typist average (40 words per minute)
+Non-secretary typist average (40 words per minute).

 b.
 Average.
 Varies with distance and target size according to Fitts's Law: t_p = 0.8 + 0.1 * log2(d / s + 0.5) s